smartdev0725/allianceBlockNFTTrading/docs/SmartContracts.md

 Responsible for handling the current delegators as well as voting functionality.

 ### Registry
 Central point of control for the P2P ecosystem.
-Responsible for starting, approving, rejecting loans, executing payments (e.g. a borrower paying his interest + nominal monthly amount), receiving payments (e.g. a lender collecting the payments based on erc1155 ownership).
+Responsible for starting, approving, rejecting loans, executing payments (e.g. a **Seeker** paying his interest + nominal monthly amount), receiving payments (e.g. a lender collecting the payments based on erc1155 ownership).
 Users can either request Personal Loans (receive 100% of amount once accepted) or Project Loans (receive loan amount by milestones).

 ### PersonalLoan
 An extension that includes all functionality to do with a personal loan.
 That includes the logic for calculating and initializing the loan, accepting payments (interest only or nominal + interest) and challenging the personal loan.